s-t-u-t-z/JAMF-Scripts/Install_AdobeFlashPlayer/README.md

 3) Computers with the latest already version installed it will not reinstall.
 The script will exit.<br>

 <h3>Package</h3>
-Since there is no way to script the "Never check for updates" option.
+Since there is no way to script settings the "Never check for updates" option.
 You have to edit the "mms.cfg" file in "/Library/Application Support/Macromedia".
+The package will install the mms.cfg file into its proper location.
+Make sure this package installs after the script runs.
+If you do not want this option selected don't install the package.

 <h3>JAMF Workflow</h3>
 -Create a new policy.
 Add the Install_AdobeFlashPlayer.sh script and set to run "BEFORE".<br>